seongho-git/lab_TensorRT-LLM/README.md

 **Paper URL: [https://doi.org/10.48550/arXiv.2410.11381](https://doi.org/10.48550/arXiv.2410.11381)** \
 Leave your questions to **seongho-kim@yonsei.ac.kr**.
 I'll reply in a week.

-These codes for the paper : [Direction of LLMs improvement based on their operation development](https://github.com/seongho-git/Direction_of_LLMs.git)
 * Updates : 2025.01.21
 * Script for Llama 3 and Gemma with TensorRT-LLM (NVIDIA) using huggingface model convert version
 * Members : SeongHo Kim, JiHyun Moon, JunTaek Oh